A Transformation Perspective on Marginal and Conditional Models: Methods

-The conditional distribution of some response $\rY \in \samY$ given explanatory variables $\rx$ shall be estimated from $i = 1, \dots, N$ independent observational units (subjects or clusters), each consisting of $N_i$ correlated observations of the response $\mY_i = (\rY_{i1}, \dots, \rY_{iN_i})^\top \in \samY^{N_i}$.
-While refraining to specify a certain parametric joint multivariate distribution for $\mY_i$, I assume that probabilities on the scale of a suitable \emph{transformation} of $\mY_i$ can be evaluated using a multivariate normal distribution whose structured covariance matrix captures the correlations between the transformed elements of $\mY_i$.
+To address these issues, we present a novel transformation model for the joint distribution that provides simple analytic expressions for marginal predictive distributions of the form (\ref{fm:trafo}).
+In this setup, $i = 1, \dots, N$ independent observational units, each consisting of $N_i$ correlated observations of the response $\mY_i = (\rY_{i1}, \dots, \rY_{iN_i})^\top \in \samY^{N_i}$, are available for estimating the joint distribution.
+While refraining to specify a certain parametric joint multivariate distribution for $\mY_i$, we assume that probabilities on the scale of a suitable \emph{transformation} of $\mY_i$ can be evaluated using a multivariate normal distribution whose structured covariance matrix captures the correlations between the transformed elements of $\mY_i$.
 The aim of this paper is to simultaneously estimate the transformation, regression coefficients, and the structured covariance from data using models which emphasise predictive distributions and parameter interpretability.